 These sites allow patients to discuss their experiences with illnesses, treatments, and other health matters.
 Any information or opinions posted are those of the forum users themselves and are not a substitute for professional medical advice.

 Mobile apps and tools offer easy-to-use information and resources to help you become and stay healthy.
 For tips on finding other apps, see How to Choose a Good Health App by The University of Texas MD Anderson Cancer Center.

 Apps on this page, such as PTSD Coach, can help you learn about and manage symptoms that often occur after trauma.
 Free. iOS, Android.

 These apps were created for service members and veterans, their families, and the professionals who care for them.
 They address stress, mood management, mild traumatic brain injury, and other topics.

-This page provides access to dozens of apps, including those created specifically for veterans and their healthcare providers.
+This page lists dozens of apps for veterans and their healthcare providers.

 Resources selected by Mendy Ozan, Consumer Health Librarian, Levine Cancer Institute.